Şehzade Mehmed Ziyaeddin: Later life and death

 Following the death of his father, Sultan Mehmed Reşad, Prince Ziyaeddin and his family moved to his villa located at Ibrahim Pasha Meadows, visiting Yıldız Palace and Dolmabahçe Palace only on high holidays and official occasions.
 The villa included three distinct units, each of three stories, so that each wife and her children could occupy their own quarters.
 Altogether the entourage of Prince Ziyaeddin and his wives totalled thirty-six persons.

 Following the establishment of the Turkish Republic and the abolition of the Ottoman Sultanate and the Ottoman Caliphate, the entire Imperial Ottoman family were forced into exile in March 1924.
 Ziyaeddin and his family settled in Beirut, Lebanon.
 In 1926, they went to Alexandria, Egypt.
 In the years before his death, he sailed on a foreign ship and watched Istanbul from the deck, as he could not enter in Turkey.
 When he tried to disembark as a common tourist, he was taken back to the ship by the Turkish police.
 He died at the age of sixty four at Alexandria because of tubercuolosis on 30 January 1938 and was buried in the mausoleum of Khedive Tewfik Pasha in Cairo.

 Personality

-Ziyaeddin was always seen with his eccentric modes of dress, promenading his clothes and colourful shoes bidding goodday with the boldest of gestures to ladies.
+Ziyaeddin was often seen with his eccentric modes of dress.